Pandemic sets back Canada’s socioeconomic progress but lowers stigma around debt: Survey

 Looking back since March 2020, the study asked people if they were more open-minded on a number of items, based on what they have gone through.
 Three out of four (75%) are feeling less judgmental about those who struggle with money, debt or insolvency.
 Meanwhile 43 per cent are open to talking to family or friends about their finances.
 Reassuringly, 37 per cent are more open to talking with a debt professional, such as a licensed insolvency trustee.

 “These numbers show what we’ve always known – debt and money carry a very large stigma with Canadians, something we see often with our clients,” said Campbell.
-“It is critical that Canadians realize that, especially during these extraordinary times, a licenced insolvency trustee can help rebuild a person’s financial life.”
+“It is critical that Canadians realize that, especially during these extraordinary times, a licensed insolvency trustee can help rebuild a person’s financial life.”

 Finally, the survey asked which of the following carries a stigma or negative connotation in general.
 Mental illness/addiction (82%); poverty (80%); unemployment (73%); debt (72%) business failure (63%); divorce (52%). *Figure 2: negative connotations, below